ClericPy/zipapps/README.md

 # What is the `pyz`?

 `.pyz` to **Python** is like `.jar` to **Java**.
-They are both zipped archive files which aggregate many Python packages and associated metadata and resources (text, images, etc.) into one file for distribution.
-Then you will need only a Python Interpreter as the runtime environment.
+They are both zipped archive files which aggregate many packages and associated metadata and resources (text, images, etc.) into one file for distribution.
+Then what you only need is a Python Interpreter as the runtime environment.

 PS: The **pyz** ext could be any other suffixes even without ext names, so you can rename `app.pyz` to `app.par` as you wish.
 Depends on [PEP441](https://www.python.org/dev/peps/pep-0441/), then the apps may be cross-platform as long as written with pure python code.

+## Where to Use it?
+   1. Hadoop-Streaming's mapper & reducer scripts.
+   2. Simple deployment towards different servers with `jenkins`, or other CI/CD tools.
+      1. Easy to uploads and with a clean standalone zipped file.
+   3. Distribute zipapp with embedded python.
+   4. Use as a requirements zip path, or some venv usages.
+      1. `import sys;sys.path.insert(0, 'app.pyz')` (without .so/.pyd)
+      2. `python3 app.pyz script.py`
+   5. Other usages need to be found, and enjoy yourself.

 # Install